jojo243/seafile-docker-arm64/README.md

 ### Using a different MySQL database

 The idea behind this project is to have Seafile set up as simple as possible.
-Therefore, the most straightforward option is taken here, which is to start the database in a container.
+Therefore, the most straightforward option is taken here, which is to ship the application database with Seafile and run it in a container.

 However, if you already have a mysql database in place, it may make more sense to use that instance for seafile.